sprov03/akceli-docs/guide/installation.md

 ```

 ## Authorizing Akceli in Continuous Integration (CI) Environments

-Once you have purchased an Akceli licence, you will be given an access token to a private repository that is configured for you.
-You will then use the access token to view the composer package.
-Make sure this is added before you

 ::: tip
 Make Sure this is ran before you run composer install